If you’re considering starting an online course business, you may be wondering whether to choose Teachable or Udemy.

 - This is the landing page that bridges potential students to your courses.

-- You can turn this into a course page on your own website or blog.
+- You can turn this into a course page on your course website or blog.

-- You can use this homepage as your leading website if you don’t have one on your own.
+- You can use this homepage as your leading website if you don’t have one alone.

 2. Uploading course content